Latent Emissions, Chakaia Booker

 Indeed, many of the positive aspects of South Bend can be attributed to the arts.

-"I don't wake up every day thinking about the arts, but as a banker, I wake up every day thinking about the economic vitality of the community," he says.
+"I may not wake up every day thinking about the arts, but as a banker, I wake up every day thinking about the economic vitality of our community," he says.
 "I see the importance of retaining a talented workforce, and one of the primary elements of that is having a great cultural experience in the community.
 And we do have a great cultural base -- the symphony, theater, the arts, to which the Snite Museum is so vital."

 Todd says he was first aware of the Snite Museum through the annual Holiday Event.
 "It's the best holiday event in town.
 Everybody is at that event."

-He says he knew several people on the board of The Friends of the Snite Museum, and when he was asked to join two years ago, he didn't hesitate -- "It was definitely a yes."
+He says he knew several people on the board of The Friends of the Snite Museum, and when he was asked to join in 2015, he didn't hesitate -- "It was definitely a yes."

 Todd admits that he is no art aficiando.
 "Well, I was kind of an artist as a little kid.
 I won some awards," he laughs.
 Coming from a musical family, his artistic side went toward music.
-He still plays the bass guitar, occasionally with a local band and often at Granger Community Church.
+He has played the bass guitar at Granger Community Church and also with a local band.

-His outlet for the fine arts has become the Snite, where, as a Friends board member, he can direct his energies and experiences.
-"The Snite has always been called a hidden jewel.
-I think it will be important to the community in the future," he says.
-"It has a good management team in place, who try to be innovative in finding new ways to bring people into the museum."
+His outlet for the fine arts has become the Snite Museum, where, as a Friends board member, he can direct his energies and experiences.
+"The Snite has always been called a hidden jewel, and with plans in place for the Raclin-Murphy Museum of Art to come on-line, it is an exciting time to be on the board, and ensure these resources are central to supporting the arts in our community, and in our region," he says.
+"The Snite has a great management team in place, and they’re finding innovative ways to bring people into the museum."

 Becky Emmons, Friends Board of Directors